Zinnia Companion Plants: Enhancing Biodiversity

 Remember to consider factors such as light requirements, growth habits, and bloom times when selecting companion plants for zinnias.

-By choosing plants that harmonize well with zinnias, you can create an aesthetically pleasing garden while promoting beneficial insect activity, deterring pests, and enhancing pollination.
+By choosing plants that harmonize well with zinnias, you can create a beautiful garden while promoting beneficial insect activity, deterring pests, and enhancing pollination.

 orange nasturtiums grown as zinnia companion plants